chwerth/RAstral_Rampart/README.md

 ### Windows

-We have attached an MSI file to the Alpha release, which can be found under the [releases tab](https://github.com/chwerth/RAstral_Rampart/releases).
+An MSI file can be found under the [releases tab](https://github.com/chwerth/RAstral_Rampart/releases).

 ### Running from source code